 Best Bone Marrow Transplant Treatment in India

-A bone marrow transplant is a procedure that infuses healthy blood-forming stem cells into your body to treat diseased bone marrow.
+A bone marrow transplant in India is a procedure that infuses healthy blood-forming stem cells into your body to treat diseased bone marrow.
 It is also known as a stem cell transplant.
 You will need a bone marrow transplant if your bone marrow has stopped working and does not produce healthy blood cells.

 What is bone marrow?

-A bone marrow is a spongy tissue that is found inside bones.
+Bone marrow is a spongy tissue that is found inside bones.
 It is where most of the blood cells are made.
 The blood cells that make other blood cells are called stem cells.
 The most primitive of the stem cells is called the pluripotent stem cell.
 This is different from other blood cells with regard to the following properties:

-Renewal.
+• Renewal.
 It is able to reproduce another cell identical to itself.

-Differentiation.
+• Differentiation.
 It is able to generate one or more subsets of more mature cells.It is the stem cells that are needed in bone marrow transplants.

 What is Bone Marrow Transplant?